Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: System Model and Failure Recovery Preliminary

 \subsection{Proposed Proactive Failure Recovery}

 We consider a dynamic active-standby failure recovery mechanism where few standby backup instances can be placed and removed in each NFV-node.
 In case of a VNF failure, the orchestrator transforms the respective backup VNF to an active VNF, and the flow which travels through the failed VNF will be redirected to the new active VNF, i.e., respective backup VNF \cite{proactivemag}.
 Each backup utilizes an amount of resource type $p$ denoted by $\phi_{(k,h)}^p$ for $h$-th VNF in SFC $k$. \\ In practical cases, most VNFs are stateful which means their states update frequently by traversing data.
 With regards to this, in our case, as seen in Fig. \ref{operation}, we consider that an active VNF's states must be continuously transferred to the backup instance as statelets to provide a seamless flow migration in case of failure \cite{statelet}.
 Moreover, we assume that the statelet update rate of each VNF is linearly proportional to its packet rate $\sigma_k$.
 Accordingly, each backup instance will acquire a logical synchronization link connecting it to the respective active VNF.
 Due to the limited resources, in the backup placement procedure, each logical synchronization link's bandwidth denoted by $b^k_h(t)$, should take a small predefined amount of bandwidth for VNFs in a non-critical state, denoted by $\phi_{(k,h)}^{BW}$, to maintain the logical synchronization link active, for statelet transfer purposes.
-We assume that the accumulative statelet size in each time slot is observed by the orchestrator, and $Z_h^k(t)$ indicates accumulated statelet size of $V_h^k$ in bits till the end of time slot $t-1$, that needs to be transferred in time slot $t$.
+Additionally, based on the VNF's type, statelet generation rate and its synchronization sensitivity, the value of the parameter $\phi_{(k,h)}^{BW}$ could be tuned to different values. \\ We assume that the accumulative statelet size in each time slot is observed by the orchestrator, and $Z_h^k(t)$ indicates accumulated statelet size of $V_h^k$ in bits till the end of time slot $t-1$, that needs to be transferred in time slot $t$.
 Hence, the accumulated statelet size in each time slot is the result of constant bandwidth and packet rate fluctuation.
 This leads to a synchronization delay between the active and backup instances.
 We use $d_h^k(t) = \frac{Z_h^k(t)}{b^k_h(t)}$ to denote the synchronization delay of $V_h^k$ which is caused by $Z_h^k(t)$, in time slot $t$.
 This is a dummy delay when VNF works correctly, but in case of failure, this delay must be smaller than the maximum tolerable interruption time $\varDelta_k$ to prevent SLA violation.
-For example, if $V_h^k$ fails, $b^k_h(t)$ should not be less than $B_{(k,h)}^\text{min}=\frac{Z_h^k(t)}{\varDelta_k}$ to prevent the synchronization delay from exceeding maximum tolerable interruption time \cite{flow_migration}. \\
+For example, if $V_h^k$ fails, $b^k_h(t)$ should not be less than $B_{(k,h)}^\text{min}=\frac{Z_h^k(t)}{\varDelta_k}$ to prevent the synchronization delay from exceeding maximum tolerable interruption time \cite{flow_migration}.